Lixinae/PacMan3D/README.md

     * Q : Move LEFT
     * D : Move RIGHT

-  * Camera :
-    * C : Change camera
-    * These two binds can't be changed !
-    * Mouse Left click : Zoom In
-    * Mouse Right click : Zoom out

 ### Active on the pause menu
 These binds cannot be changed

   * Interface :
     * P : Pause
     * O : Save
     * I : Load
     * K : Exit the game

+### Active anywhere
+These binds can be changed in the json configuration file located in "assets/configurations"

+  * Camera :
+    * C : Change camera
+    * These two binds can't be changed !
+    * Mouse Left click : Zoom In
+    * Mouse Right click : Zoom out